 A Summer 100 Years in the Making!

-During Combined Camp, the 3rd-6th grade campers have a different schedule and a different speaker than the 6th-12th grade campers.
-The only time that they intermingle is if you have a 3rd-6th group of campers and a 6th-12th group of campers who are from the same church because they will be staying in the same bunkhouse.
-Besides that, they are seperated.
+During Combined Camps, child campers (4th – 7th grade) have a different schedule and a different speaker than student campers (7th grade – recent high school graduates).
+The only time that they intermingle is if you have a group of child campers and student campers who are from the same church because they will be staying in the same bunkhouse.

 Cory Hallett (Week 1)

 Cory Hallett has been married to Ann Marie for over 18 years, and they have two daughters (ages 15 and 10).
 Cory graduated from the University of Georgia, and earned a Master’s of Divinity degree from Liberty University.
 He has worked full time in the local church for over 20 years.
 He has served in various roles such as Children’s, Youth, Family, and Lead Pastor.
 He has a gift when it comes to communicating with the younger generation, and he uses a creative and age appropriate approach to engage his audience with the Gospel.
 He loves spending time with his family, backpacking, fly fishing, and doing crazy, fun magic tricks.